Fresno Grizzlies Game Notes at Inland Empire

 Fres-Notes:

-HIGHWAY TO WINNING: The Fresno Grizzlies (56-37, 20-7) powered past the Inland Empire 66ers (50-40, 17-10) 12-3 Thursday evening from San Manuel Stadium.
-Fresno improved to 20-7 in the second half, 23-8 in their last 31 games and 33-11 in their last 44 contests.
-The Grizzlies moved to 15-6 in July, 36-7 when scoring first and 6-3 against the 66ers in 2023.
-Since July 18, Fresno has alternated wins and losses over their last nine games.
-The Grizzlies have not lost back-to-back contests since May 29-June 2 at San Jose (they lost four straight then).
-The Grizzlies and Vancouver Canadians (High-A Blue Jays) are the first two MiLB teams to reach 20 wins in the 2nd half.
-Fresno's offense scored 12 runs on 15 hits, six walks and three hit-by-pitches.
-Nine of the Grizzlies 10 batters enjoyed a hit with the middle part of the lineup notching eight of the 15 hits.
-Fresno tallied two runs in the third and another 10 runs in innings 5-7.
-The Grizzlies brought 10 batters to the plate in a four-run fifth.
-Fresno added three runs in both the sixth and seventh frames.
-The Grizzlies offensive explosion was matched by the pitching staff.
-Starter Connor Staine (7-4, win) tied a career-high with six innings of work.
-Staine allowed three runs on five hits and one walk while striking out five.
-All three runs and four of Staine's five hits permitted came in his last frame.
-Sergio Sanchez tossed two scoreless innings and Braxton Hyde hurled a clean ninth with two punchouts.
+GRIZZ ARE HOT: The Fresno Grizzlies (57-37, 21-7) inched past the Inland Empire 66ers (50-41, 17-11) 6-4 Friday night from San Manuel Stadium.
+Fresno improved to a Minor League-best 21-7 in the second half, 24-8 in their last 32 games and 34-11 in their last 45 contests.
+The Grizzlies moved to 50-30 in evening games, 36-6 when picking up 10 or more hits (25 hits in past 2 games), 16-6 in July and 7-3 against the 66ers in 2023.
+Fresno also progressed to 19-7 when a game lasts longer than 2 hours and 40 minutes, 11-6 on Fridays (7-2 on the road) and 9-5 in two-run contests.
+45 of the Grizzlies 94 games (48%) have been one or two-run affairs, pushing them to 28-17 in those contests.
+Daniel Amaral had a career-high three hits, including a two-RBI triple and a season-high three stolen bases.
+Caleb Franzen tied his career-high with six innings of two-run ball, striking out seven.

-DON'T MESS(INGER) WITH SKYLER: Yesterday, Grizzlies infielder Skyler Messinger led the charge with a career-night, reaching base four times.
+DON'T MESS(INGER) WITH SKYLER: On Thursday, Grizzlies infielder Skyler Messinger led the charge with a career-night, reaching base four times.
 Messinger crushed two clouts (2 of his 3 homers on the road now), both three-run shots, giving him 12 wallops on the season.
-He now leads the California League with seven longballs in the month of July.
-Besides his bomb barrage, Messinger is batting .319/.424/.736/1.160 with seven doubles, one triple, 25 RBI (1st in California League), 13 runs, 11 walks and two stolen bases in July.
-Messinger became the fourth batter (Ryan Ritter, Jamari Baylor and EJ Andrews Jr.) and fifth instance (Ritter, twice) in 2023 to blast two bombs in a single game.
+He is tied for the California League lead with seven longballs in the month of July.
+Besides his bomb barrage, Messinger is batting .312/.411/.714/1.125 with eight doubles, one triple, 26 RBI (1st in California League), 14 runs, 11 walks and two stolen bases in July.
+Messinger became the fourth batter (Ryan Ritter, Jamari Baylor and EJ Andrews Jr.) and fifth instance (Ritter, twice) in 2023 to hammer two homers in a single game.
 He drove in seven RBI, the most by a Grizzlies individual batter this season.
-Messinger is tied for first in the California League with 58 RBI.
+Messinger is first in the California League with 59 RBI.

 BET ON BETANCOURT VS. 66ERS: Over seven games versus Inland Empire, Grizzlies catcher Bryant Betancourt is batting .478/.625/.652/1.277 with four doubles, eight walks, six RBI and five runs.
 Betancourt has enjoyed career-highs in runs (3), hits (3), doubles (2) and walks (3), while relishing a season-high in RBI (3) facing Inland Empire in 2023.
 In the current series, Betancourt has eight hits, including back-to-back games with a career-high three hits.
 Betancourt also laced a career-high two doubles on Wednesday and scored a career-high three runs on Thursday against the 66ers.